Lyndhurst

 As a central hub in the New Forest, there is understandably a lot of places to stay available to the visitor.

 Lime Wood offers laid-back 5 star luxury just on the outskirts of Lyndhurst.
 The hotel comes complete with a spa which is also open to day visitors.
-Other hotels include the centrally located Crown Manor House Hotel.
+Other hotels include the centrally located Crown Manor House Hotel and the wonderful Forest Lodge Hotel.
 For traditional country inns then both The New Forest Inn and The Trusty Servant Inn fit the bill.

 You will find a selection of family run B&Bs and Guest Houses in and around Lyndhurst, many ideally situated for exploring the open forest.